justinph/vaccinetexter/README.md

 1. Clone this package
 2. Run `yarn` to install the dependencies
-3. Configure by editing `config.js`.
+3. Configure by copying `config.example.js` into `config.js` and update the necessary values.
 4. Run: `node index.js`.

 I use a cron job every 5 minutes on a very basic cloud instance.
 It works well.